THE FOLK O’ DANU

 “Later, Cao.
 Get dressed and come on.
 We’ll be marching.”

-They were ready, and still more came.
+They were ready, and still more of the strange people came.
 A striking woman with bright red hair and fair skin appeared before them.
 Everyone bowed in some form, except Caolan and the youngsters.
 She was dressed like his Ma in a leather jerkin and tight leggings with high boots sporting a sword that dangled from her side.
 “We’re moving.
 Children at center, warriors outside.
 Go.”

 There were many hundreds of people with the woman.
 They set off at a slow jog.
 Some men and women moved to the outside, his parents in front, with the woman.
 His mother looked so different.
 Gone was the gray muslin dress she always wore; replaced by those leather leggings and a long leather jerkin the same as he wore over his clothing.
 She carried a sword and other tools and weapons.
 A shield of some kind lay flat against her back and her hair hung over it in a straight, thick braid to her waist.
 He was most impressed by her stature... it seemed she was taller and thinner and altogether a different person than his mother had been.